AxonIQ/reference-guide/configuring-infrastructure-components/query-processing.md

 ### SimpleQueryBus

 The `SimpleQueryBus` does straightforward processing of queries in the thread that dispatches them.
 The `SimpleQueryBus` allows interceptors to be configured.

-## Query Interceptors

-One of the advantages of using a query bus is the ability to undertake action based on all incoming queries.
-Examples are logging or authentication, which you might want to do regardless of the type of query.
-This is done using interceptors.

-There are different types of interceptors: Dispatch interceptors and handler interceptors.
-Dispatch interceptors are invoked before a query is dispatched to a query handler.
-At that point, it may not even be sure that any handler exists for that query.
-Handler Interceptors are invoked just before a query handler is invoked.

-### Dispatch interceptors

-Message dispatch interceptors are invoked when a query is dispatched on a query bus or when a subscription update to a query message is dispatched on a query update emitter.
-They have the ability to alter the message, by adding metadata, for example, or block the handler execution by throwing an exception.
-These interceptors are always invoked on the thread that dispatches the message.

-#### Structural validation

-There is no point in processing a query if it does not contain all required information in the correct format.
-In fact, a query that lacks information should be blocked as early as possible.
-Therefore, an interceptor should check all incoming queries for the availability of such information.
-This is called structural validation.

-Axon Framework has support for JSR 303 Bean Validation based validation.
-This allows you to annotate the fields on queries with annotations like `@NotEmpty` and `@Pattern`.
-You need to include a JSR 303 implementation \(such as Hibernate-Validator\) on your classpath.
-Then, configure a `BeanValidationInterceptor` on your query bus, and it will automatically find and configure your validator implementation.
-While it uses sensible defaults, you can fine-tune it to your specific needs.

-> **Tip**
->
-> You want to spend as few resources on an invalid queries as possible.
-Therefore, this interceptor is generally placed in the very front of the interceptor chain.
-In some cases, a logging or auditing interceptor might need to be placed in front, with the validating interceptor immediately following it.

-The `BeanValidationInterceptor` also implements `MessageHandlerInterceptor`, allowing you to configure it as a handler interceptor as well.

-### Handler interceptors

-Message handler interceptors can take action both before and after query processing.
-Interceptors can even block query processing altogether, for example for security reasons.

-Interceptors must implement the `MessageHandlerInterceptor` interface.
-This interface declares one method, `handle`, that takes three parameters: the query message, the current `UnitOfWork` and an `InterceptorChain`.
-The `InterceptorChain` is used to continue the dispatching process, whereas the `UnitOfWork` gives you \(1\) the message being handled and \(2\) provides the possibility to tie in logic prior, during or after \(query\) message handling \(see [UnitOfWork](../1.1-concepts/messaging-concepts.md#unit-of-work) for more information about the phases\).

-Unlike dispatch interceptors, handler interceptors are invoked in the context of the query handler.
-That means they can attach correlation data based on the message being handled to the unit of work, for example.
-This correlation data will then be attached to messages being created in the context of that unit of work.